imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

 - photography was a part of new deal stuff
   - gorgeous picture
 - federal project no 1
-- homelessness and hoovervilles very bad
+- homelessness and Hoovervilles very bad
 - dust bow
   - over farming
-- very very bad for poc
+- very very bad for People of Color
-  - jim crow still thing
+  - Jim crow still thing

 ### timeline